 On one of my recent business trips to Asia, I had a free weekend in between meetings in Taipei and Shenzhen.
 On a whim I decide to take a little side tour to Vietnam.
 Halong Bay had been on my bucket list for years and I had heard great things about Hanoi.

-As a result, after a three hour flight from Taipei we land ar Hanoi airport just after 10PM on a clear and warm Friday night in June.
-After we clear immigration, our guide and driver are waiting to bring us to our hotel located at the bank of West Lake on the outskirts of Hanoi.
-It is late and dark so we don’t get too many impressions on our way to the hotel, but we do see a lot of people – a lot of young people – on the streets and the atmosphere is friendly.
+So after a three hour flight from Taipei we land at Hanoi airport on a clear and warm Friday night in June.
+It is just after 11PM when we clear immigration.
+Our guide and driver are waiting to bring us to our hotel located at the bank of West Lake on the outskirts of Hanoi.
+It is late and dark so we don’t get too many impressions on our way to the hotel.
+Although we do see a lot of people – a lot of young people – on the streets.
+We also notice that the atmosphere is very friendly.

 The legend of Halong Bay: descending dragons and emeralds

 In the morning our guide is picking us up in a private van for our day trip to Halong Bay.
 Once we get out of the busy city streets, the roads are new and good.
 On our way the driver pulls up at a pearl factory.
 Our guide tells us we will have a quick tour as this factory is famous for the local pearls.
-Of course after the quick tour that shows us how they cultivate the variations and sizes of pearls we end up in the store.
-Therefor we get trapped inside longer than we want as the staff is trying to convince us to buy some of the jewelry.
+Of course after showing us how they cultivate the variations and sizes of pearls, we end up in the store.
+As a result we get trapped inside longer than we want.
+The staff is trying hard to convince us to buy some of the jewelry.